 Tuition for introductory programs generally costs $3,000 to $5,000.
 Completion of the 600-hour basic holistic skin care training program costs between $6,500 and $8,000, and training for the full 1200-hour master level may cost up to $13,000 or more.

 Individual states vary with respect to how many hours of training are required in order to practice under an esthetics or cosmetology license, but 600 hours of training is enough for a Basic Esthetician License in the majority of states.
 The National Coalition of Estheticians, Manufacturers/Distributors & Associations (NCEA) recommends the 1200-hour curriculum or its equivalent for NCEA certification.
 Holistic Skincare Practitioner Certification is also available from the Association for Holistic Skin Care Practitioners.

-According to the Bureau of Labor Statistics, there is increasing interest in skin treatments that promote relaxation and well-being, and employment of estheticians is predicted to grow by an impressive 38 percent over the 2008 to 2018 period.
+According to the Bureau of Labor Statistics, there is increasing interest in skin treatments that promote relaxation and well-being, and employment of estheticians is predicted to grow by an impressive 25 percent through 2020.
 Job opportunities will be better for estheticians who are able to provide a broad range of services, including treatments that require holistic skin care training.

 Holistic Skin Care Salary